 A fastidious man takes a detour on the way to his father’s wedding and kicks off a series of events that ricochets from the bride to her real estate clients; to a crazed former homeowner and his sister-in-law’s reality TV lover; to a hoarding family whose lives are wrecked by their appearance on the second-rate show.
 Their daughter decides to escape the gravity of her tiny town with the help of her boyfriend who has a not-quite-legal plan to scrape together enough money to fund their departure.

 On their way across the country, these star-crossed lovers encounter our fastidious man, and the Rube-Goldberg machine of life continues.
 Their fling has petered out, and they are driving home, whatever home is left after walking away from everything they abandoned a month before.

 TODD ROBERT PETERSEN lives in Cedar City, Utah, with his wife and three children.
-A graduate of the University of Oregon, Northern Arizona University, and Oklahoma State, Petersen is now a professor of English and the director of Southern Utah University’s project-based learning program.
-His work has appeared in Mid-American Review, Hobart, and the Wisconsin Review, and he has published two books with a small regional press.
-His next book It Needs to Look Like We Tried will be released in May 2018 by Counterpoint Press.
-He is currently writing a dark comedy about Native American antiquities theft set in the desert Southwest.
+A graduate of the University of Oregon, Northern Arizona University, and Oklahoma State, Petersen is now a professor of English and the Executive Director of Experiential Learning at Southern Utah University.
+He also teaches in SUU's interdisciplinary Screen Studies program.
+His writing has appeared in Mid-American Review, Weber Studies, Hobart, and the Wisconsin Review.
+Before Counterpoint Press published It Needs to Look Like We Tried, Petersen released two books with a local Utah press.
+His next novel, Picnic in the Ruins, is a dark comedy about Native American antiquities theft set in the desert Southwest.